Is South Africa Safe? What You Need to Know Before You Go

 Stay alert and be aware of your surroundings.
-You’ll have the best holiday whether you are exploring Johannesburg, a safari tour in Kruger National Park, or a wine tasting at Bosecendale winery outside of Cape Town.
+You’ll have the best holiday whether exploring Johannesburg, taking a safari tour in Kruger National Park, or tasting wine at Boschendale winery outside of Cape Town.

 South Africa – Level 2: Exercise Increased Caution